 11. Artifacts Nonverbal Communication

-Nonverbal artifacts in communication refer to the physical objects of the person, including the brand of clothes and shoes, car brands, Tattoos, Piercing, and Jewelry.
+Nonverbal artefacts in communication refer to the physical objects of the person, including the brand of clothes and shoes, car brands, Tattoos, Piercing, and Jewelry.
 It is also known as the belongings owned by the communicator.
-However, artifacts assist the audiences strongly in forming a perception about the speakers.
-The audience can identify the speaker’s personality through artifacts.
+However, artefacts assist the audiences strongly in forming a perception about the speakers.
+The audience can identify the speaker’s personality through artefacts.

 Artifacts nonverbal communication examples

 For example, a person uses a BMW car, representing that the person is wealthy.
 Similarly, if the person uses a good brand of clothes and diamond jewellery, these artifacts also notify that the person is wealthy.
 Likewise, sportspeople, singers use tattoos more than ordinary people.
 Tattoos denounce the social groups they are in.
 People with expensive jewelry represent their personality and socio-economic conditions.

 The environment of nonverbal communication refers to the surrounding context of communication.
 The context in communication denotes the environment of the discussion.

 It mentions the physical environment of the discussion.
 Aneurin Bevan, a British political leader, recognized that the color of the conference room affected the political campaigns.
 He noticed that party conferences get more successful if they organize them in a bright color room instead of a depressing room.
 The environment conveys the message to motivate others.

 The customers build negative concepts about the company and products.
 For example, the potential clients would not be interested in buying the products if the management set a meeting in a dirty room.
 In contrast, the customers feel interested in buying the products when the meeting is held in the office room.
 The environment conveys both positive and negative messages based on the situation.